Las Vegas Police Scanner: LVMPD Has Gone Dark

 Despite claims that encryption was needed after 1 October, no evidence suggests scanner access played any role in the attack.
 The gunman acted alone from an elevated position and made no attempt to evade police.
 He had stopped shooting before officers reached his room.

-What scanner access did provide during 1 October was critical real-time information to the public.
-Journalists, nearby residents, and people searching for loved ones used scanner feeds to understand the evolving situation.
-Now, during any future mass casualty event in Las Vegas, that information source is gone.
+What scanner access did provide during 1 October was real-time information the public couldn't get any other way.
+Journalists, nearby residents, and people searching for loved ones used scanner feeds to track the response as it unfolded.
+That access is now gone.
+During any future mass casualty event in Las Vegas, no one outside the department will hear what's happening.

 Clark County Agency Status